 - 1.1 The survey is concerned with the arboricultural aspects of the site only. - 1.2 The planning status of the subject property was not investigated in detail. - 1.3 A qualified Arboriculturist undertook the report and site visit and the contents of this report are based on this.
 Whilst reference may be made to built structure or soils, these are only opinions and confirmation should be obtained from a qualified expert as required. - 1.4 Trees in third party ownership were surveyed from within the subject property, therefore a detailed assessment was not possible and some (if not all) measurements were estimated.
-Where the stem location of a third party tree has been estimated, this is noted on the plan. - 1.5 Dense vegetation or climbers (such as ivy) also prohibited full inspections for some trees; this is noted where applicable. - 1.6 No discussions took place between the surveyor and any other party. - 1.7 The trees were inspected on the basis of the Visual Tree Assessment method expounded by Mattheck and Breleor (The body language of tree, DoE booklet Research for Amenity Trees No. 4, 1994) - 1.8 The survey was undertaken in accord with British Standard 5837: 2012 - Trees in relation to design, demolition and construction - recommendations. - 1.9 The client's attention is drawn to the responsibilities under the Wildlife and Countryside Act (1981).
+Where the stem location of a third party tree has been estimated, this is noted on the plan. - 1.5 Dense vegetation or climbers (such as ivy) also prohibited full inspections for some trees; this is noted where applicable. - 1.6 No discussions took place between the surveyor and any other party. - 1.7 The trees were inspected on the basis of the Visual Tree Assessment method expounded by Mattheck and Breleor (The body language of tree, DoE booklet Research for Amenity Trees No. 4, 1994) - 1.8 The survey was undertaken in accord with British Standard 5837: 2012 - Trees in relation to design, demolition and construction - recommendations. - 1.9 Tree works will be required to be in accord with British Standard 3998 - 2010 (Tree Work - Recommendations). - 1.10 Underground services near to trees will need to be installed in accord with the guidance given in BS5837. - 1.11 The client's attention is drawn to the responsibilities under the Wildlife and Countryside Act (1981).